ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter27.md

 And, at the same time, he asked innocently, “Which technique are you talking about?”

 “Argh...”
-Wèi WúXiàn could not help but let out a long moan, which was caused by the sudden sensation felt around his waist.
+Wèi WúXiàn could not help but let out a long moan; he felt a sudden sensation around his waist.

 Then, he began to struggle in an attempt to set himself free from Lán WàngJī’s arms.
 However, in spite of his effort, he was unable to succeed, because Lán WàngJī held him tight and didn’t want to let him go.